Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: MODEL

 \subsection{\textbf{The neurons}}

-The neuron model is a single-compartment Hodgkin-Huxley-type~\cite{hodgkin1952measurement} construction, based on the electrophysiological studies of HVC inhibitory interneurons~\cite{daou2013electrophysiological} and by ongoing work in the laboratory of Daniel Margoliash at the University of Chicago\footnote{The neuron model has been simplified slightly for the purposes of this paper.
-Two ion channels that are known to exist in these cells have been removed, in order to minimize redundancies while preserving the important feature of these cells that they be capable of both bursting and tonic activity}.
-The time course of membrane voltage for each neuron \textit{i} is written as:
+The neuron model\footnote{The neuron model has been simplified slightly from its original form in Ref~\cite{armstrong2016model}, for the purposes of this paper.
+Two ion channels that are known to exist in these cells have been removed, in order to minimize redundancies while preserving the important feature of these cells that they be capable of both bursting and tonic activity.} is a single-compartment Hodgkin-Huxley-type~\cite{hodgkin1952measurement} construction, based on the electrophysiological studies of HVC inhibitory interneurons~\cite{daou2013electrophysiological} and by ongoing work in the laboratory of Daniel Margoliash at the University of Chicago.